This post may contain affiliate links. For more information, read my disclosure policy.

 How to Make Mint Chocolate Chip Cookies

-1. Combine the flour, baking soda, and salt in a medium-sized bowl and set it aside.
+1. I like to whisk the dry ingredients (all-purpose flour, baking soda, salt) and set it aside.

 Storing and Freezing Cookies